BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 It was a joke but this one made me think.

-*This is a running gag: machine learning is only a serie of “if” and “else”.*
+*This is a running gag: machine learning is only a serie of "if” and “else”.*

 ![unicorn in the forest](/images/posts/2022-08-26-machine-learning-if-else/unicorn_forest.jpg)